derek-corcoran-barrios/QuadraticCostScripts/README.md

 #### Running the models

-*.run* Files when scripted correctly can make running models in AMPL a lot easier, what they usually do is to load a *.dat* file (your data), and pass it through a *.mod* file (your model), and it returns your results in a *.txt* file.
+*.run* files when scripted correctly can make running models in AMPL a lot easier.
+What they usually do is to load a *.dat* file (your data), and pass it through a *.mod* file (your model), and it returns your results in a *.txt* file.

 If you have a *.run* file, lets call it ```Example.run```, the only thing you have to do is to run the following code in AMPL: